-$$NE\Delta T = \sum{i=0}^{i=3} a_i T_s^i. \tag{37}$$
+$$NE\Delta T = \sum{i=0}^{i=3} a_i T_s^i.$$ (37)

-The coefficients for all channels, including the broadband channel are given in Table 3.
-At 260 K the NE ΔT =0.80 K for the 8.6 μ m channel and 0.41 K for the 12 μ m channel.
-The trials also showed that \sim 0.5% of the pixels were "dead pixels" - that is, these pixels were constantly off and registering no signal.
+The coefficients for all channels, including the broadband channel, are given in Table 3.
+At 260 K the NE $\Delta T = 0.80$ K for the 8.6 μm channel, and 0.41 K for the 12 μm channel.
+The trials also showed that ~0.5% of the pixels were "dead pixels" - that is, these pixels were constantly off and registering no signal.
 Once these pixels had been identified they were flagged and not included in any further analyses.

 Temperature differences are used in the retrieval scheme.
-Thus errors due to noisy measurements are increased by $\sqrt{NE\Delta T_i^2 + NE\Delta T_j^2}$, where i and j are the channels numbers.
+Thus errors due to noisy measurements are increased by $\sqrt{\text{NE}\Delta T_i^2 + \text{NE}\Delta T_j^2}$, where i and j are the channel numbers.
 The noise in the measurements represents a large source of uncertainty in the retrieval scheme.
-We evaluate this by performing a large number of simulations where we specify the temperatures in (22) and include a Gaussian distribution of noise with the mean given by the NE ΔT 's for each channel with a spread of 2σ .
+We evaluate this by performing a large number of simulations where we specify the temperatures in Eq.
+(22) and include a Gaussian distribution of noise with the mean given by the NE ΔT 's for each channel with a spread of 2σ .
 A perfect measurement is determined as the result when the NE ΔT 's are zero.
-The result of these simulations gives an impact of 9-10 % on the retrieved SCD.
-Reducing the NE ΔT 's by a factor 2 reduces the error to 6-7 %.
+The result of these simulations gives an impact of 9-10% on the retrieved SCD.
+Reducing the NE ΔT 's by a factor 2 reduces the error to 6-7%.

-Calibration data suggests that the absolute errors of between $0.5-2~\rm K$, depending on the scene temperature, the environmental temperature and the channel used.
+Calibration data suggest that the absolute errors are between 0.5 and 2 K, depending on the scene temperature, the environmental temperature and the channel used.
 Since the retrieval scheme uses temperature differences, as long as the channels behave in a similar manner, the actual impact of absolute temperature error is not great.
-The main impact arises through the estimate of the plume temperature made using the $10~\mu m$ channel.
-The random error associated with the estimate of the plume temperature is given as Type II error, and here we assume only the component of the calibration error that contributes to bias.
+The main impact arises through the estimate of the plume temperature made using the 10 μm channel.
+The random error associated with the estimate of the plume temperature is given as type 2 error, and here we assume only the component of the calibration error that contributes to bias.
 The bias error is close to zero when the environmental, scene and camera housing temperatures are the same.
 Thus the bias error is likely to be variable and may change sign, depending on whether the scene is warmer or colder than the instrument.
-Temperature off-set calibrations are carried out every 5-6 minutes using a blackened shutter, attempting to minimise the effects of environmental temperature changes.
+Temperature offset calibrations are carried out every 5-6 min using a blackened shutter, attempting to minimise the effects of environmental temperature changes.
 The source of error for these calibrations arises from the non-blackness of the calibration shutter.
 The performance of the shutter was measured by comparing it to a laboratory blackbody of emissivity ~ 0.99 .
 It was established that the shutter emissivity was $\sim 0.98 \pm 0.005$, with a slight wavelength dependence.
-An error of ± 0.005 in emissivity results in a temperature error of < 0.1K, which is much smaller than the NE ΔT of the filtered camera channels.
+An error of ± 0.005 in emissivity results in a temperature error of < 0.1 K, which is much smaller than the NE ΔT of the filtered camera channels.
 These considerations suggest that an absolute calibration accuracy of ± 0.5 K is reasonable.
 While this is a bias error, the sign of the bias is likely to be variable and difficult to establish unless measurements of the environmental, camera housing and scene temperatures are available.
 This calibration error translates to an error in the SCD of $\sim \pm 5$ %.